Questions and Answers about COVID-19 Vaccines

 Infertility has not been found to be an issue in women or men infected with or vaccinated against COVID-19.

-1. Compromised fertility in the vaccine recipient – Original concerns related to a placental protein, called syncytin-1.
+1. Compromised fertility in the vaccine recipient – Some concerns related to a placental protein, called syncytin-1.
 This protein is associated with the placenta during pregnancy.
-Online claims promoted a paper suggesting that a small number of similar amino acids in the spike protein and the placental protein would cause vaccine-induced antibodies to react against syncytin-1.
+Online claims early during the pandemic promoted a paper suggesting that a small number of similar amino acids in the spike protein and the placental protein would cause vaccine-induced antibodies to react against syncytin-1.
 Since human proteins are made using the same 20 amino acid building blocks, many proteins have short sections that are similar to one another.
 However, most of our antibodies do not cross-react with other proteins because a variety of other factors come into play.
 The most important of which is antibody specificity to the three-dimensional version of its target.
 As such, while a theoretical paper like the one previously mentioned can generate an interesting hypothesis, the idea requires clinical confirmation, which never materialized for this idea that unfortunately spread quickly and, quite frankly, unnecessarily scared people.

 2. Some concerns related to males, and whether the vaccines could decrease sperm count.
 While fever can cause a temporary decrease in sperm count, there is no biologically plausible reason to expect that the vaccines would cause any long-term effect on sperm count.